Creating a table for your KB article

 Although the table creator and editor in the KnowledgeBase WYSIWYG editor is more versatile and robust than many html table creation tools, it does not facilitate pasting of more than one cell at a time, so if your preexisting table would be unwieldy to recreate, you should consier other solutions.
 Depending on the table, a solution could be to upload it as a .xls file or PDF.
 However, if you want your information to be visible, searchable and editable directly in the KB, follow the procedure below.

-This procedure was used to create docs Communications and Connections: Who to Call, Graduate School (by first name) and Communications and Connections: Who to Call in the Graduate School (by Function), which contain contact information, using the free tool Tableizer.
+This procedure was used to create docs Communications and Connections: Who to Call, Graduate School (by first name) and Document 30385 is unavailable at this time., which contain contact information, using the free tool Tableizer.

 If your information is in an unusual format, like a Microsoft Word (or other word processor) table, or tab-separated text, first paste it into a Microsoft Excel spreadsheet.
 Make any necessary changes now.